 There are three ways to experience the Routeburn Track.

 The cheaper summer season option is as an independent, “freedom walker”.
 You book your place in the huts, or campground, together with transportation, carry your own gear, including food and sleeping bag and look after yourself.
 You are required to sleep in the hut, or campground, you have booked.
 Each hut has an official hut warden to check your booking and generally look after the place.
 Sounds good, although while you have flush toilets there are no showers.

 The problem is that each day is limited to the capacity of the huts and as this is a world renowned track places are taken very quickly, the summer season is usually completely booked.
 Occasionally cancellations do occur but you need to be ready to go.

-The cost: This is changing for the 2018—2019 summer on an experimental basis.
-You will be charged differently depending on whether you are a New Zealand resident, a drivers license will be sufficient proof, or not, in which case you will be charged double the rate.
+The cost: This has changed for the 2018—2019 summer on an experimental basis.
+This is being continued for 2019-2020.
+You are charged differently depending on whether you are a New Zealand resident, a drivers license will be sufficient proof, or not, in which case you will be charged double the local rate.